crownstone/bluenet/docs/INSTALL.md

 The other commands are as in the usual setting.

+Note, now, if you change a configuration setting you will also need to run `CMake` again.
+It picks up the configuration settings at configuration time and then passes them as defines to `CMake` in the bluenet directory.

+    cd build
+    cmake ..
+    make

+Only after this you can assume that the `make` targets in `build/default` or any other target are up to date.

 ## Advanced

 It is possible to have a second file in your target directory that overwrites values in your `CMakeBuild.config`.